AGProjects/sylkrtc.js/API.md

 * **roomConfigured**: emitted when the room is configured by the server.
 A single argument is provided: an object with the `originator` of the message which is an `Identity` or string and a list of `activeParticipants`.
 The list contains instances of `Participant`.
+* **fileSharing**: emitted when a participant in the room shares files.
+A single argument is provided: a list of instances of `SharedFile`.

 #### Conference.startScreensharing(newTrack)